Skip to main content

 Instructions

-Make the pasta
+Make the Concha Pasta

-• Add flour and mix for 2 minutes on second speed and 30 seconds on speed 6.
+• Add flour and mix for 2 minutes on speed 2 and 30 seconds on speed 6.

-• Take pasta out of bowl, divide into 3 equal parts (about 200 grams each).
+• Take pasta mixture out of bowl, divide into 3 equal parts (about 200 grams each).
 1 part is for plain (non-colored) pasta.
 Cover and set this one aside.

-Make the dough
+Make the Concha Dough

-• Mix 5 minutes on speed 2.
+• Put all dough ingredients (other than the vegetable oil) together in a stand mixer fitted with a dough hook.
+Mix 5 minutes on speed 2.
 Stop mixer half way through and scrape sides of bowl to make sure all ingredients are completely incorporated.

 • Mix on speed 6 until dough is very smooth, soft and elastic, about 15-18 minutes; stop mixer and scrape dough down if needed during mixing.